apache/trafficserver/doc/admin-guide/security/index.en.rst

    part of your access control scheme.

    Refer to your origin server's documentation for details.
-If your origin server is another Traffic Server system, then you may follow the steps outlined in `Client and Traffic Server Connections`_ for configuring the origin server to validate client certificates.
+If your origin server is another |TS| system, then you may follow the steps outlined in `Client and Traffic Server Connections`_ for configuring the origin server to validate client certificates.